Why and How Do We Age? Learn more!

 At some point, all organisms succumb to some extrinsic hazard and die.
 The older you get the higher the chance that you would have died by that point (even if you did not age).
 This means that organisms will tend to be more successful in terms of reproduction when they are young– i.e. the young will contribute more to lifetime reproductive success.

 This suggests that ageing is the cost of reproduction.
 It represents a trade-off between reproduction and other aspects of fitness.
 When reproduction is prevented, lifespan tends to increase – for example, Korean eunuchs tend to have longer than average lifespans.
 Some organisms such as the jellyfish Turritopsis nutricula are seemingly immortal.
-This jellyfish is very rare in that it does not have a separate germ line and soma and therefore the soma does not age.
+This jellyfish is very rare in that it does not have a separate germ line.

 Splitting the cost of reproduction